-Basics of Federal Estate, Gift, and Generation-Skipping Transfer (“GST”) Tax – 2022 Update
+Basics of Federal Estate, Gift, and Generation-Skipping Transfer (“GST”) Tax – 2024 Update

-The bad news is that there is a federal tax on assets that you give away during life, at death, and to individuals two or more generations below you.
-The good news is that this tax will only apply to the wealthiest Americans and, even so, there are strategies you can use to minimize or avoid its application.
+The bad news is that there is a federal transfer tax on assets that you give away during life, at death, and to individuals two or more generations below you.
+The good news is that this transfer tax will only apply to the wealthiest Americans and, even so, there are strategies you can use to minimize or avoid its application.
 The federal estate, gift and GST tax only kicks in above a certain dollar threshold.
-Furthermore, there are additional wealth transfer strategies that do not trigger any tax at all if structured properly.
+Furthermore, there are additional wealth transfer strategies that do not trigger any transfer tax at all if structured properly.

 Taxable Gifts